-Applications for the next Cyber Security intake have now closed.
-Applications for the next intake will open 24 October 2022.
+Applications for the next Cyber Security intake are now closed.
+Register your interest for future intakes.

-The course will provide tools and information to help you better understand what’s involved with R&D and key things you need to consider at each step of the process.
-You’ll be able to apply this knowledge to advance your innovation journey.
+The course provides tools and information to help you better understand what's involved with R&D and key things you need to consider at each step of the process.
+You'll be able to apply this knowledge to advance your innovation journey.

 - Participants will be provided with an on-boarding session, pre-workshop videos, materials and questionnaires to assist in preparing for the program.